mythaxis/mythaxis.github.io/content/issue-38/headspace.md

 “She doesn’t live far from you.
 But, location aside, she might be the person best suited to allaying your concerns.
 She’s a very smart young woman who pursues the kind of quiet pastimes you’ll appreciate.”

-“I’m sure she’s a regular, everyday reincarnated heiress of the ultrarich.
+“I’m sure she’s a regular, everyday reincarnated heiress to the ultrarich.
 What did she die of?”
 The question was blunt as a cudgel, but my head hurt.

 The doctor was unfazed.
-“An unusual aggressive form of cancer that was caught very late in the day.
+“An unusually aggressive form of cancer that was caught very late in the day.
 Just like your own case.”

 I nodded, noncommittal.
 Had I been diagnosed when I was Candace’s age, I would have been dead long ago.
 These days, medical advances appear so frequently a terminal diagnosis is likely to strike any patient as provisional, and immuno-therapy had extended my life expectancy from months to years, but the new treatments still come with pain and risk.

 There was a bone sickness that left me jack-knifed on occasion.
 I frequently suffered the wracking nausea of pitiless migraines – and thinking too deeply about the prospect of isomorphism was always likely to set one off.
 One salvo of therapeutic chemicals had turned every hair on my body milk-white, even my eyelashes.
 When my natural colour finally came back a couple of months ago, Charlotte smilingly ran her fingers through my restored dark beard.
 I had to laugh; she had claimed to prefer the snow fox look.

-Dr Constance’s voice intruded on my own thoughts.
+Dr Constance’s voice intruded on my thoughts.
 “Candace travelled a long hard road before the procedure, and it was rough going on the other side as an isomorph.
 It’ll be the same for you.”
 He cleared his throat.
 Recently, he had taken to brushing away my symptoms with a nonchalance that made me wonder if he had grown tired of my endless prevarication and would as happily see me dead as isomorphic.

 As he explained many times, cancer would get me in the end unless I made the leap.
 If its final assault made a beachhead in my brain, I would lose the option to become an isomorph altogether.
 “And,” as he had observed in our very first consultation, “how many people in your position have an opportunity such as this?
 It is quite a gift.”